dealingwith/daniel-industries/index.md

 Married to [Carissa Byers](http://carissabyers.com/).
 Father of Margot, Lucy, Milo and stepdad of Penn.
 [Educator](http://minecraftu.org/).
 Writer of [songs](/music) and stories.
 Cyclist.
 Indieweb advocate.

+---

-This blog started in 2001 and now has over 3,000 posts.
+The [blog](/blog) started in 2001 and now has over 3,000 posts.
 Some are single links or thoughts, or collections of links, or journals of moments in my life, or longer posts about philosophy, bicycling, music, or the internet.
 There's not at present a coherent way to navigate specific types of content, and I consider that a feature, not a bug.